Flood Plain Mapping Update Information

 Some properties that were identified previously in a flood hazard area have been removed, while others that were not previously in a flood hazard area have been identified.
 Please feel free to visit our office and view the current maps.

 The City has taken the initiative to hire EMH&T as a consultant to begin its own multi-year flood plain study of Dugan Run.
 Mandatory flood insurance through a homeowner's mortgage adds extra financial burden that some would rather do without.
 With the addition of larger bridges and extra flow paths in the recent years, the City feels reevaluating the flood plain will be helpful to many residents who are currently in the fringe and may subsequently be subtracted from the floodplain.
 In early spring EMH&T had aerial photography/topography taken of the area in and around the flood plain throughout Urbana.
-They have now compiled most of the data but will wait until next year to complete that step.
+They have now compiled most of the data but will wait until 2015 to continue the study.

 The following links will take you to information related to flood plains and to FEMA's website for the most up-to-date flood hazard areas.
 As always, please contact the engineering office at your convenience.